Mijick/PopupView/README.md

 # Usage
 ### 1. Setup library
-There are two ways to initialize the library - the new one and the old one.
+The library can be initialised in two ways:
-- Let's start with the latter, which is relatively simpler, but **DOES NOT WORK** with native SwiftUI sheets.
-Inside your `@main` structure call the `implementPopupView` method.
-It takes the optional argument - *config*, that can be used to configure some modifiers for all popups in the application.
+1. **DOES NOT WORK with SwiftUI sheets**<br>Inside your @main structure call the implementPopupView method.
+It takes the optional argument - config, that can be used to configure some modifiers for all popups in the application.
 ```Swift
 @main struct PopupView_Main: App {
     var body: some Scene {